Quantum limits for stationary force sensing: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we have presented a general analysis of the ultimate quantum sensitivity limits that pertain to stationary force sensing.
 We employed a linear response formalism permitting a generic analysis in terms of the probe system susceptibility function and meter system correlation functions.
 Our analysis simultaneously includes the effects of dissipative probe dynamics, dynamic back action, and finite probing strength.
-This approach allowed us to derive the general quantum limits~(\ref{S_sum_min0}, \ref{S_sum_simple_0}) and~(\ref{S_sum_min}, \ref{S_sum_min_simple}) for the force sensitivity (for fixed $S_{\F\F}$ and $S_{FF}$, respectively), and the conditions for the meter noise spectral densities required to attain them, as well as to elucidate the transition between a force sensor being limited by the QCRB versus the DQL.
-We showed here that imaginary meter cross-correlation $\Im S_{xF}$ of the meter noise sources, originating from dissipation in the meter, can be beneficial for achieving the DQL.
+This approach allowed us to derive the general quantum limits~(\ref{S_sum_min0},~\ref{S_sum_simple_0}) and~(\ref{S_sum_min},~\ref{S_sum_min_simple}) for the force sensitivity (for fixed $S_{\F\F}$ and $S_{FF}$, respectively), and the requirements on the meter noise spectral densities for attaining these limits.
+In particular, we elucidated the transition between a force sensor being limited by the QCRB versus the DQL.
+We showed here that the imaginary meter cross-correlations $\Im S_{xF}$, originating from dissipation in the meter, can be beneficial for achieving the DQL.
 We exemplified this using a negative-mass spin oscillator that allows the generation of such meter field correlations.
 We also revealed the physical origin of the DQL, namely, the non-autocommutativity of the probe thermal noise force, which must necessarily be matched by a corresponding non-autocommutativity of the meter sum quantum noise force.

-In addition to establishing the fundamental quantum sensing limits, our generic results may serve as useful tools in the design and optimization of quantum sensors.
-It has to be emphasized that the QCRB (in the form of the {\it shot noise}) is already one of the main sensitivity limitations in the large-scale laser (GW) detectors.
-At the same time, the DQL could be an important limitation in table-top optomechanical experiments at frequencies in the vicinity of the mechanical resonance, where $\Im\chi^{-1}$ could be comparable with $|\chi^{-1}|$ and therefore the DQL approaches the SQL, see, \eg, Ref.~\cite{Kampel_PRX_7_021008_2017}.
+In addition to establishing the fundamental quantum sensing limits, our generic results may serve as useful tools in the design and optimization of quantum-limited sensors.
+The QCRB (in the form of the {\it shot noise}) is already one of the main sensitivity limitations in the large-scale GW laser interferometers.
+At the same time, the DQL could be an important limitation in table-top optomechanical experiments at frequencies in the vicinity of the mechanical resonance, where $\Im\chi^{-1}$ could be comparable with $|\chi^{-1}|$ and therefore the DQL approaches the SQL, see, \eg, Refs.~\cite{Kampel_PRX_7_021008_2017,Mason_NPhys_15_745_2019}; the same consideration applies to magnetometers based on atomic spin oscillators~\cite{Wasilewski_PRL_104_133601_2010}.

 In the present work, we have considered the local optimization of the quantum noise at a given signal (Fourier) frequency, establishing in this way the ultimate sensitivity limits.
 At the same time, in the practical design of any force sensor, the sensing bandwidth is a crucial consideration.
 A pertinent question is therefore whether the meter correlations required to achieve quantum-limited performance can be feasibly engineered over a bandwidth suitable for the sensing application at hand.
 This aspect will be discussed in our subsequent publication~\cite{Zeuthen-etal_InPrep}.